Summer is officially upon us, and the Boys of Summer are in action on fields of dreams across the country.

 8. Strike out swinging, not looking.

 Everyone strikes out in their career.
 It’s part of the game.
-Looking at a pitch right down the middle instead of swinging is embarrassing.
+Looking at a decent pitch right down the middle instead of swinging is embarrassing.
 Action is better than no action, in business and in the baseball stadium, even if the circumstances aren’t perfect.
 Turn intelligence into action before someone else beats you to it.
 Use predictive analytics and decision support tools to manage risk.
 Then take action on the ideas you have – hire that employee, launch that new product, expand into that new market.
 Swing, batter, batter, swing.

 9. Learn to bunt.